lemniscat-devops/lemniscat.runtime/README.md

 For each capability enabled, the runtime execute the solution defined in variables.

 For each solution, the runtime execute the tasks defined.

+### Workflow execution
+The tasks are always executed in a specific order.
+The order is defined by the steps defined for each task.
+If you execute the runtime with the `--steps ["all:code"]` parameter, the runtime will execute all the tasks (exept `clean` steps) with this order :
+1. All tasks with the `pre` step
+2. All tasks with the `run` step
+3. All tasks with the `post` step

+If you execute the runtime with the `--steps ["allclean:code"]` parameter, the runtime will execute all the tasks (exept `run` steps) with this order :
+1. All tasks with the `pre` step
+2. All tasks with the `clean` step
+3. All tasks with the `post` step

+> [!NOTE]
+> If your task is tagged with multiple steps and the runtime is launched to execute this steps both, the task will be executed once.
+> For example, if you execute the runtime with the `--steps ["all:code"]` parameter and you have a task with the steps `pre` and `run` (for exemple with Terraform init), the runtime will execute all the tasks with the `pre` step and ignore `run` step.

 For each task, the runtime execute the plugin defined.
 If the plugin generate output, the runtime collect the output and store it in the context (the bag of variables).